England in South Africa: How to watch England cricket tour of South Africa in 2019/20

 Date: Thursday 26th December – Monday 30th December

-Begin time: eight:00am (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)
+Begin time: eight:00am (Sky Sports activities Cricket / Predominant Occasion / NOW TV)

 Date: Friday third January – Tuesday seventh January

-Begin time: eight:00am (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)
+Begin time: eight:00am (Sky Sports activities Cricket / Predominant Occasion / NOW TV)

 Date: Thursday 16th January – Monday 20th January

-Begin time: eight:30am (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)
+Begin time: eight:30am (Sky Sports activities Cricket / Predominant Occasion / NOW TV)

 Date: Friday 24th January – Tuesday 28th January

-Begin time: eight:00am (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)
+Begin time: eight:00am (Sky Sports activities Cricket / Predominant Occasion / NOW TV)

 South Africa v England ODI matches